AdvancedModelEngineeringSS25/ame-25-biguml-plantuml/client/packages/big-export-to-plantuml/README.md

     bigGLSP:https://github.com/AdvancedModelEngineeringSS25/ame-25-bigglsp-plantuml
     bigUML:https://github.com/AdvancedModelEngineeringSS25/ame-25-biguml-plantuml/tree/main

-Then in the bigGLSP repo, go into /plugins/bigGLSP-server-java/ and use ./gradlew build to run the integrated gradlewrapper and to build the GLSP project.
+Then in the bigGLSP repo, go into /plugins/bigGLSP-server-java/ and use ./gradlew prepare to run the integrated gradlewrapper and to build the GLSP project.

 Afterwards, in the bigUML repository, go into /server/ and use ./gradlew clean build and afterwards ./gradlew run to start the server